Execution & Routing & Risk

 • Some flow routes to market, some flow internalizes

-• Hybrid is not "random".
-It is a rules engine
+• Hybrid is not "random" -- it is a rules engine

 • The quality of your segmentation and controls determines success

 There is no universal best model.
-The best model depends on your broker stage, client acquisition channel, regulation, and risk appetite.
+The best depends on your broker stage, client acquisition channel, regulation, and risk appetite.

-Choose A‑Book when
+Choose A-Book when:

-• You want maximum alignment and cleaner optics with partners
+• You want maximum alignment and cleaner optics

-• You have stable liquidity connectivity and can manage costs
+• You have stable liquidity connectivity

-• Your clients are sensitive to execution quality and you want consistency
+• Your clients are sensitive to execution quality

-Choose B‑Book when
+Choose B-Book when:

 • You have strong risk controls and a clear internalization policy